dor-darmon/Job-Proj/Assignment.1.PhishingDetector/README.md

 Email Phishing Detector

 ## Overview
 This project is a cybersecurity tool developed to analyze emails and detect potential phishing attempts using heuristic analysis.
-It evaluates emails based on keywords, URL patterns, and sender authenticity (including spoofing detection).
-The system includes both a **Web Interface** and a **Chrome Extension** for real-time scanning within Gmail.
+It evaluates emails based on keywords, URL patterns, and sender authenticity.
+The system includes both a **Web Interface** and a **Chrome Extension** to scann within Gmail.

 ## Features
  **Keyword Analysis:** Detects high-pressure language (e.g., "Urgent", "Suspend").